veritas-crest-3

 The other days have their own address which comes by searching “Harvard Class of 60 Reunion” on You Tube.

-SELF GUIDED TOUR GUIDE:
+HARVARD SELF GUIDED TOUR GUIDE:

+Note: This Tour Guide was prepared for our 60th Reunion.
+(We applaud Ron Goodman for his efforts in producing this guide.)
 If you haven’t been back to Campus or Harvard Yard in recent years, there are quite a few new developments that are interesting to visit, as well as some old favorites within a relatively short walk.
-Museum visits are free with your Reunion badge.
 There are also several newly re-configured areas to ‘hang out’, meet friends, have coffee, or get something to eat.

 The Richard A. and Susan F. Smith Campus Center